The most effective and reliable panic button system available

 WHAT IS CAMPUS SHIELD and how does it work?

-Campus Shield is a radio-frequency (RF) technology panic button system that allows individuals to instantly and easily alert first responders to an emergency anywhere on campus.
-The key-fob sized panic button or PAL (personal alarm locator) travels with individuals on a lanyard or in a pocket.
+Campus Shield is a radio-frequency (RF) panic button system that allows users to instantly and discreetly alert first responders of an emergency anywhere on campus.
+The key-fob sized panic button travels with individuals on a lanyard or in a pocket.
 It works indoors and out.
 There are no dead zones, and it provides accurate location information whether the person in distress is in a basement, first floor classroom or third floor bathroom.

 The system is activated by pressing a small, handheld device called a PAL.
 PAL activation is simple and discrete.
-People typically keep their PAL in a pocket or on a lanyard.
 Each PAL is assigned to a specific user, allowing first responders to identify the individual in distress.

 Once a PAL is pressed, monitors at the head-end display a picture of the PAL holder, profile information, as well as the location of the emergency.
 If the PAL holder moves during activation, their location updates automatically at the head-end.